torvalds/linux/Documentation/driver-api/libata.rst

 In these cases, HSM is violated and not much information regarding the error can be acquired from STATUS or ERROR register.
-IOW, this error can be anything - driver bug, faulty device, controller and/or cable.
+IOW, this error can be anything - driver , faulty device, controller and/or cable.

 As HSM is violated, reset is necessary to restore known state.
 Reconfiguring transport for lower speed might be helpful too as